phymbert/spark-search/README.md

     // Number of partition is the number of Lucene index which will be created across your cluster .repartition(4)

-// Count positive review: indexation + count matched doc computersReviews.count("reviewText:happy OR reviewText:best OR reviewText:good")
+// Count positive review: indexation + count matched doc with fuzzy matching computersReviews.count("reviewText:happy OR reviewText:best OR reviewText:good OR reviewText:\"sounds great\"~")

 // Search for key words
-computersReviews.searchList("reviewText:\"World of Warcraft\" OR reviewText:\"Civilization IV\"", 100)
+computersReviews.searchList("reviewText:\"World of Warcraft\" OR reviewText:\"Civilization IV\"",
+ topK = 100, minScore = 10)
   .foreach(println)

 // /!\ Important lucene indexation is done each time a SearchRDD is computed,